Jump to content

 You need permission to reuse this image.
 Photography, supply and licensing fees may apply.

 A light coloured, symmetrical, timber boomerang, with decorated pokerwork patterns including, parallel, horizontal stepping lines on the arms and a central pattern of feathers originating from a solid half-circle.

 This collection of 150 objects shows the agency of Indigenous people in designing and making 'tourist' artefacts and demonstrates their engagement with the non-Indigenous economy.
 It expands the NMA's collection of these often overlooked 'tourist, souvenir', Aboriginal objects.
-These objects also complement recent acquisitions of an A Perrett Harbour Bridge boomerang, and the Esme Timbery shell harbour bridges.

 The attribution of many of the artefacts in this collection to particular artists and places is a significant element of this collection, as artefacts by known artists are difficult to obtain, and are a useful means of giving agency to Aboriginal histories.
 The NMA has very few Indigenous artefacts with artists attributed to them.